Explorer++

 Some of the key features of One Commander include:

-• Support for multiple protocols, including FTP, SFTP, and SSH
+• Support for various protocols, including FTP, SFTP, and SSH

-• Advanced file management capabilities, including file transfer and synchronization
+• Advanced file management capabilities, such as batch renaming and file filtering

 Installation Guide